Rabwah: Transport

-Cycling is the predominant mode of transportation in Rabwah, augmented by Motorcycles and Motorcycle rickshaws.
+Cycling is the predominant mode of transportation in Rabwah, augmented by motorcycles and motorcycle rickshaws.
 From the city, there are bus services to Islamabad, Lahore, Faisalabad, Karachi and other major cities in Pakistan.
-Rabwah can be accessed by the M-2 (National Highway Motorway 2) while the nearest airports are in Faisalabad (48 km).
+Rabwah can be accessed by the M-2 (National Highway Motorway 2) while the nearest airport is in Faisalabad (48 km).
 It also has its own railway station, the Chenab Nagar railway station.

 Education

 Rabwah has a high literacy rate with school enrollment of nearly hundred percent.
 This is reflected by numerous achievements by students from Rabwah.
-There are numerous Government and Private Primary and Secondary Schools as well as Colleges.
+There are numerous government and private primary and secondary schools as well as colleges.

 Talim-ul-Islam College and School

 Talim-ul-Islam College was founded in 1898 in Qadian by the Ahmadiyya Community and relocated to Rabwah in 1947.
 It was nationalized under the government of Zulfikar Ali Bhutto as part of his nationalization program.
 An old students association of the college is active and publishes the Al Manar magazine.